-In 2015 the Department hired its 13th firefighter paramedic.
+In 2017 the Department will hire 5 additional paramedics bringing the total to 17.
 The Department continues to grow the Advanced Life Support (ALS) program.
-During FY 2016, when staffing allows, one engine or ladder is elevated to an ALS level.
+During FY 2017, when staffing allows, one or both engines are elevated to an ALS level.
 This provides a greater opportunity to provide our customers with a higher level of EMS care.
-To consistently improve service, all Department members participate in a blend of hands on learning and participation in the Department simulation lab.
+To consistently improve service, all Department members participate in a blend of hands on learning and participation in the Department's simulation lab.
 This continuous training and skill maintenance provides for highly skilled technicians providing to the residents of the Town.